This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

-Forsyth Creek Week 2017 will be held March 25-April 2 From Peter’s Creek, to Silas Creek, many smaller creeks and the mighty Yadkin River, Forsyth County is blessed with abundant waterways and wildlife.
+Forsyth Creek Week 2018 will be held March 17 – 25 From Peter’s Creek, to Silas Creek, many smaller creeks and the mighty Yadkin River, Forsyth County is blessed with abundant waterways and wildlife.
 Learn more about them this week.
 Organized by the City of Winston-Salem, the event offers educational activities, hands-on workshops, photo contests, cleanups, book discussions and more fun activities to “discover, explore and help” our Forsyth waterways.

-Activities include crafts, story times, rain barrel workshops, a roof garden lecture, a medicine drop and hazardous household waste collection, and a photo contest.
+Activities include bike rides, bird walks, films, fishing, paddle boarding, segway rides and trivia night, speakers, rain garden workshops, teacher and homeschooling workshops, storm water solutions, medicine drops, creek cleanups, a planting party and a photo contest.
 To join in the Forsyth Creek Week fun and for more information, visit forsythcreekweek.squarespace.com.

 To help clean up Clemmons area streams and roads, register by calling (336) 766-9170.